KK MZT Skopje: Independence of Macedonia (1991–2008)

 After the independence of Macedonia, MZT Skopje immediately became one of the leading basketball clubs in the country.
-In the mid-1990s, MZT Skopje had a few successful runs in the European competitions, the most memorable being the 1996–97 season when the team played in the Raimundo Saporta Cup.
+In the mid-1990s, MZT Skopje had a few successful runs in European competitions, the most memorable being the 1996–97 season when the team played in the Raimundo Saporta Cup.
 In this period, MZT was led by coach Aleksandar Knjazev, and the team defeated Real Madrid, Benfica, and Ratiopharm, and has therefore qualified for the 1/16 finals, without losing one match at home in Jane Sandanski Arena.
 The draw allocated that MZT Skopje was to play Porto, with the first match to be played at home.
 The home form continued when MZT Skopje managed to defeat Porto in Jane Sandanski.
 But the win was not enough, as Porto won at home by a bigger margin, ending MZT Skopje European season.
-In the Macedonian National championship, MZT was eliminated by Žito Vardar in the semifinal.
+In the Macedonian National Championship, MZT was eliminated by Žito Vardar in the semifinal.
 In the next few seasons, MZT Skopje had a marginal role in the European cups, playing against teams like Žalgiris, ASVEL, Cholet, Split, and others.

 In the domestic league, MZT Skopje had a few tries to get to the championship trophy, playing in the play-off finals six times, but the team did not manage to win the championship in this period.
 However, MZT won four Macedonian Basketball Cups in this period, in 1996, 1997, 1999, and in 2000.

 Moments of downfall (2008–2011)

 In 2008, after many years of the poor decision making of the then management of the club, the fans decided to start a boycott in order to change the entire set of the management team of MZT Skopje.
 In the summer of 2009, the entire management left the club, leaving the club in financial debt.
 Two weeks before the beginning of the season, MZT Skopje was left without players, coach, youth school, and sponsors.
 A day before the deadline for application of teams for the current championship, the Family Aerodrom fan group organized a march in order to save the club.
 As a result, the club was taken over by the Municipality of Aerodrom.
 Due to the financial problems of the club, it had the worst season since the independence of Macedonia, so MZT Skopje had to play in the play-out to secure its place in the league.
-MZT succeeded and therefore secured the place in the first division for the next season.
+MZT succeeded and, therefore, secured the place in the first division for the next season.
 In the next season, 2010–11, the club got new sponsors, there was a complete reorganization of the management set, and the junior school was reactivated, which had been defunct for eight years.
 All debts were repaid, and the team succeeded in entering the playoff semifinals, and the finals of the Macedonian Cup.